Kurento/kurento/source/user/tutorials.rst

 .. note::

-   These tutorials require ``https`` in order to use WebRTC.
-Following `instructions </mastering/securing-kurento-applications.html>`_ will provide further information about how to enable application security.
+   These tutorials require ``HTTPS`` in order to use WebRTC.
+Following instructions will provide further information about how to enable application security.